home-assistant/developers.home-assistant/docs/internationalization/core.md

 #### Entity attribute state of entities

-:::warning
+:::info
-Translating entity attribute states is currently only supported for `climate` entities.
+Translation of entity attribute states also requires frontend support, which is currently only available for `climate` entities.
 :::

 Integrations can provide translations for states of its entities' entity attribues under other integrations like sensor if the base entity component does not provide translations, or if the translation provided by the base entity component do not match the integration's entity.
 To do this, provide an `entity` dictionary, that contains translations for entity attribute states and set the entity's `translation_key` property to a key under a domain in the `entity` dictionary.